X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain09keyboard.md

 # Rotate your terrain using the keyboard

 Using MonoGame, it is very easy to read in the current state of your keyboard (gamepads and Touchscreens are also just as easy).
-The correct libraries, *Microsoft.Xna.Framework.Input*, are already linked to by default when you created your MonoGame project, so we can immediately move on to the code that reads in the keyboard input.
+The correct libraries, *Microsoft.Xna.Framework.Input*, is already linked to by default when you created your MonoGame project, so we can immediately move on to the code that reads in the keyboard input.

 Replace the line that updates your angle with the following piece of code in your **Update** method, which is called 60 times per second: